Human to Pet Nutrition: Emerging Trends in Pet Claim and Attribute Preferences

 Much like “natural,” made in the USA is a meaningful descriptor, although not singularly differentiating.
 “Ingredients from the USA” is perhaps a greater opportunity to differentiate, since many brands in the pet nutrition space rely on ingredients sourced from around the globe.
 Given the additional sourcing stresses driven, in part, by COVID-19 supply chain disruptions, a 100% American-sourced and -made product could align with primary purchase considerations.

 While messages “ethically sourced,” “manufactured from a transparent supply chain” (57%), and “Fair Trade Certified” (53%) could each reasonably be used to tell a shared story, the data indicates that certain messages—in this case, “ethically sourced” may resonate more effectively with the general audience.
-Of course, how and where each message is displayed is key to effective communication.
+Of course, effective communication relies on displaying each message in the appropriate manner and location.

 High-quality and Human-grade